Finding volume: Find the volume of the solid generated by revolvi... | Study Prep in Pearson+

 a.
 About the y-axis.

-b.
-Find the volume of the solid formed by revolving this region about the y-axis.
+Finding volume: Find the volume of the solid generated by revolving the region bounded by the x-axis and the curve y = x sin(x), 0 ≤ x ≤ π, about